andreh111/keleya-pregnancy-app/README.md

 1 - Clone the repository

-2 - Go to the project folder and run : <mark>npm install or yarn install</mark>
+2 - Go to the project folder and run : <code>npm install or yarn install</code>

 3 - Go to the ios folder and run: pod install

-4 - To Run the application on IOS run: <mark>npx react-native run-ios</mark>
+4 - To Run the application on IOS run: <mark>npx react-native run-ios</code>
-  - To Run the application on Android run: <mark>npx react-native run-android</mark>
+  - To Run the application on Android run: <code>npx react-native run-android</code>

 ## To Run E2E Testing